zmalatrax/starknet_security/README.md

 To do so, we must call `changeOwner(ref self: ContractState, _owner: ContractAddress)` where the `tx.origin` account address is different from the caller address.
 Deploying and calling a contract that will call `changeOwner` will achieve the wanted result.

-The exploit contract source code can be found here: <telephone_exploit>
+The exploit contract source code can be found [here](https://github.com/zmalatrax/starknet_security/blob/main/telephone/src/telephone_exploit.cairo).

 1. Deploy the challenge: